Online Shopping Trends On College Campuses

 Online shopping is booming like never before.
-In fact, eMarketer predicts that online retail sales will grow 17.9% this year (higher than the 13.7% predicted in January 2021).
-And by 2024, eMarketer predicts ecommerce’s share of total retail sales will exceed 20%1.
+In fact, Forrester predicts that online retail sales will grow 18.5% this year, the fastest growth since 2008.
+And by 2024, Forrester predicts that over a quarter of all retail sales will take place online1.

-Prior to the COVID-19 crisis, college students were among the largest groups of online and mobile shoppers.
-Many higher education institutions were struggling to manage huge spikes in packages and deliveries on campus (particularly to students living in on-campus residence halls).
+Prior to COVID-19, college students were among the largest groups of online and mobile shoppers, and many schools were struggling to manage huge spikes in packages and deliveries on campus.
 The pandemic has only exacerbated this growing package problem.

 With college students doing more of their shopping online, many higher education institutions are having to deal with holiday-like package volume year-round.
-However, many college campus mail services centers at higher ed facilities were not designed for such high package volume.
+However, many campus mail services centers at instructional facilities were not designed for such high package volume.

-By examining college student consumer trends as they relate to online shopping, higher education institutions can learn how to better manage high package volumes and provide a premium student experience while also saving valuable staff time and money.
+By examining college student consumer trends as they relate to online shopping, colleges and universities can learn how to better manage high package volumes and provide a premium student experience while also saving valuable staff time and money.

-Social Media Influences the Shopping Behaviors of College Students
+Social Media Influences the Shopping Behaviors of Colleges Students

 College students – a mix of Gen Z and millennials – tout a whopping $143 billion buying power and make up about 40% of all consumers3.
 These younger generations are digitally connected, so it should come as no surprise that one of the biggest drivers of their shopping behavior is social media.

 Overall, social media plays a major role in influencing the shopping behaviors of college students – more so than other generations.
-Higher education institutions should be prepared for a continuous influx of student packages and deliveries throughout the remainder of 2021 and beyond as more of today’s college students shop online and via their mobile devices.
+Universities should be prepared for a continuous influx of packages and deliveries throughout the remainder of the year and into 2021 as more of today’s college students shop online and via their mobile devices.

 Online Grocery Shopping is Booming

-Online grocery shopping among today’s college students has been gaining popularity due to the pandemic.
-Prior to the COVID-19 pandemic, only about 4% of grocery spending in the U.S. was online6.
-In 2020, it surged 54% to $95.82 billion – or 7.4% of the total U.S. grocery market.
+Online grocery shopping among today’s college students has been gaining in popularity due to the pandemic.
+Prior to COVID-19, only about 4% of grocery spending in the U.S. was online.
+Now, it has surged to 10% to 15%6.

-This has a significant impact on both public and private institutions for higher education.
-With many of today’s college students having to self-quarantine for 14 days once they return to campus or after positive cases have been identified, we expect that online grocery shopping among college students – and subsequent deliveries to student housing and other campus facilities – will continue to rise.
+With many colleges students having to self-quarantine for 14 days upon arrival to campus or after positive cases have been identified, we expect that online grocery shopping among college students will continue to rise.

 COVID-19 is Driving Online Purchases

-Package volume was already at a record high prior to COVID-19; now, as the pandemic continues to change the college experience, it is intensifying campus package problems even further.
+Package volume was already at a record high prior to COVID-19; now, the pandemic is intensifying campus package problems even further.

 Smart Lockers to the Rescue

-It’s not too late for a university or college campus to prepare for year-round, holiday-like package volume.
+It’s not too late for colleges and universities to prepare for year-round, holiday-like package volume.
 One quick and easy way to do so is by investing in smart lockers.

 Smart lockers eliminate the chaos of on-campus mail delivery and package management by assuming all of the customer service responsibilities for mail and parcel delivery, notification, and retrieval.
-In fact, Parcel Pending by Quadient lockers offer 100% deliverability for online orders and packages, including grocery, medicine, and more can be delivered directly to parcel lockers, freeing up campus mail services staff to focus on other tasks.
-Parcel Pending university locker solutions also can reduce the labor resources demanded by package management by as much as a third.
+In fact, up to 80% of online orders and packages, including grocery, medicine, and more, can be delivered directly to parcel lockers, freeing up campus mail services staff to focus on other tasks.
+Parcel Pending by Quadient university locker solutions also can reduce the labor resources demanded by package management by as much as a third.